Anxiety Disorder Is Caused By A Genetic Predisposition

-As we state in our materials, anxiety is a result of a certain style of behavior and not caused by genes.
-Dealing with the true cause of anxiety unwellness – unhealthy behavior – solves anxiety unwellness…and for good.
-When you deal with the cause, you eliminate the problem.
+Therefore, anxiety is a result of a certain style of behavior and not caused by genes.
+Dealing with the true cause of anxiety disorder – unhealthy apprehensive behavior that is motivated by unhealthy underlying factors – solves the anxiety disorder problem.

 How can this myth make things worse?

-All of us at anxietycentre.com have experienced problematic anxiety and know how out of control it can seem.
-But we also know that there are many ways we can gain control over it.
-Getting the right information, help, and support is all that is required to successfully treat anxiety unwellness.
-No one needs to suffer needlessly!
+All of us at anxietycentre.com have experienced anxiety disorder and know how out of control it can seem.
+But we’ve also overcome it and know it can be successfully overcome with the right information, help, and support.

-The combination of good self-help information and working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to address anxiety and its many symptoms.
-Until the core causes of anxiety are addressed - we call these core causes the underlying factors of anxiety - a struggle with anxiety unwellness can return again and again.
-Dealing with the underlying factors of anxiety is the best way to address problematic anxiety.
+The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
+Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
+Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.

 Return to Anxiety Myths.